Huda30/Sales-Data-Analysis-E-Commerce-Case-Study/README.md

 There are also challenges that I have addressed using my technical skills, demonstrated by the following challenge:

-* Which is the best month for sale?
+* What is the best month for sale?

 * Which city has the max order?